iacoviel/iacoviel.github.io/gpr_replication_files/firm_documentation/README_BUILD.txt

 Compustat data can be downloaded from https://wrds-www.wharton.upenn.edu/pages/ with a registered account.

-The data location is Compustat Daily Updates - Fundamentals Quarterly
+The data location is Compustat - Capital IQ ->  North America -> Fundamentals Quarterly

 Step 1: Select date 1985-01 / 2020-12